 When you enrolled in CommuniCare Advantage, the enrollment form included the opportunity to select a PCP.
-If you did not have a preference for a PCP, then we assigned a PCP to you.
+If you did not have a preference for a PCP, then we assigned one to you that visits your nursing facility.

 Changing your PCP